Memorandum #311 Right-to-know Act

 The Right-to-Know Officer shall respond as promptly as possible under the existing circumstances, and the initial response time shall not exceed five (5) business days from the date the written request is received by the Right-to-Know Officer.

 The initial response shall grant access to the requested record, deny access to the requested record, partially grant and partially deny access to the requested record, or notify the requester of the need for an extension of time to fully respond.
+Alternatively, if the Right-to-Know Officer determines that the College is not in possession of the requested records, the Right-to-Know Officer may respond by notifying the requester that the request was misdirected, and directing the requester to the office or agency that possesses the record or can otherwise respond to the request, if known.

 Extension Of Time